alexeyinkin/eb-1a/1-process/README.md

 ## Day 291

-On September 16, my friends have received the paper copy of the appointment letter at the U.S. address from my DS-260 form:
+On September 16, my friends received the paper copy of the appointment letter at the U.S. address from my DS-260 form: